Updated: Mar 21

 Vietnam House Restaurant

 Vietnam House Restaurant is conveniently located opposite Haymarket Train Station, Edinburgh.
 The owner is lovely and very smiley.
-There is amble tables to accommodate small and large groups, surrounded by incredible Vietnamese art (available to purchase).
+There are ample tables to accommodate small and large groups, surrounded by incredible Vietnamese art (available to purchase).

 Each time I have visited I have been delighted by the serving of fresh spring rolls served with peanut sauce.
 The spring rolls are filled with delicate salad, mint, and shrimp wrapped in rice paper.
 Each serving comes with three fresh spring rolls or you can opt for one or two.
 For only one it is £2.30 or three for only £5.99.